ferdisaltek/MiniDatabase/README.md

 # MiniDatabase

+This program is coded in c # .

+You will need visual studio 2013 to run .There are 2 different tables in the program.
+Registration and registration inquiry.Fill in the fields to enter and save the record.
+The records are saved in C://Temp/Db.csv location entered.If this folder does not exist, create it in the C:// directory.
+Use Notepad++ to open the file Db.csv
+Search query is done by selecting the desired area on the other statements made.
+We want to make the search field with the ComboBox.

+General description of the project, is available below.

 In this exercise you have to load a very simple database consisting of a single table.
 The database is stored in CSV format in a text file.
 Every line in that file has the following format:

 Username;First Name;Last Name;Department;Account End Date;Telephone Number